NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/Enviroments_Languages.md

 </div>
 ```

-The first div-tag tells you that this is a slide (class="carousel-item slide), everything within this tag is a part of the slide.
+The first div-tag tells you that this is a slide (class="carousel-item slide''), everything within this tag is a part of the slide.

 To create a new slide, copy the code above and put it under the existing "carousel-item" tags <br>
 Note: Images should have a width between 950-1000px and a height of 600-700px.